omltcat/turbulent-flow/INSTALL.md

 ## Python Installation
 This program requires Python 3.11 or later.
 Using a virtual environment manager (such as conda) is highly recommended.
-If you already know how to handle python versions and environments, please skip to [Installing Dependencies](#installing-dependencies).
+The following instructions are for people new to Python or VS Code.
+If you already know how to handle Python versions and environments, please skip to [Installing Dependencies](#installing-dependencies).
 ### Installing Conda
 > **What is conda?**
 > Each python project you may want to run on your computer can have its specific python version and library dependency requirements (look at the first sentence in the paragraph above!).
 If you try to cram everything into one python installation, you will soon run into conflicts.